 Refer to course descriptions in the back of this catalog for course prerequisites.
-(S-L) = Course(s) with field-based service-learning component.

-- 3 hours Required Shared Curriculum

-- 30 hours

-- M.A. in Global Leadership Required Curriculum 27 hours M.A. in International Studies Required Curriculum

-TOTAL Dual Degree (excluding prerequisites) 60 hours
+6 hours Required Shared Curriculum 27 hours M.A. in Global Leadership Required Curriculum M.A. in International Studies Required Curriculum 27 hours 60 hours TOTAL Dual Degree (excluding prerequisites)